mono/website/docs/compiling-mono/windows/index.md

 make -j4
 ```

-**NOTE**, the mingw build Mono runtime will still be built even if a Visual Studio build Mono runtime has been build and configured.
+**NOTE**, the mingw build Mono runtime will still be built even if a Visual Studio build Mono runtime has been built and configured.
 The mingw runtime will however not be used as part of the BCL or test builds since `MONO_EXECUTABLE` has been configured.

 #### Known Issue: "failed to create symbolic link"